-3.5 Suppliers and other external entities
+3.5 Suppliers

-Suppliers and other external entities shall conduct and proceed in accordance with the present Policy.
+Suppliers shall conduct and proceed in accordance with the present Policy.
 In particular, the contracts between OMIP and contractors with access to information, systems and/or to OMIP's technological environment shall include clauses that assure confidentiality between parties and guarantee that the professionals under the contractors' responsibility comply with the present Policy, standards and further applicable procedures.

-Suppliers and other external entities are also responsible for reporting to OMIP the occurrence of incidents related to the security of OMIP's information or to OMIP's information systems.
+Suppliers are also responsible for reporting to OMIP the occurrence of incidents related to the security of OMIP's information or to OMIP's information systems.